 Figure 2.
 Sampling schematic along sample transect of unique community types, represented by irregular polygons.
-1m2 sampling plots were placed at the center of the unique community polygon, or every 10 m of transect length, whichever was less.
+Sampling plots of 1 m2 were placed at the center of the unique community polygon, or every 10 m of transect length, whichever was less.
 Illustration not to scale.

-Data analyses

 Taxonomy